 - Alright Maurice, checklist complete, you can call your diver in the bell.

-Excitedly I went in the bell and settle on the small seat while the bellman closes the lateral door.
-The surface decompresses the hub then a moment later we can hear that one of the divers is disconnecting the bell with great blows of a hedge hammer.
-Here it is, the bell moves to the end of its portico, rises a little, and then slowly starts to descend.
+Excitedly I went into the bell and settled on the small seat while the bellman closed the lateral door.
+The surface decompressed the trunk then a moment later we could hear that one of the divers was disconnecting the bell with great blows of a sledgehammer.
+Here it is, the bell moved to the end of its portico, rose a little, and then slowly started to descend.

-Through the porthole one can see that the night has already fallen.
+Through the porthole one could see that the night had already fallen.

-The passage through the splash zone is pretty hectic and the bell moves violently in all directions.
-Maurice tells me to hold on well.
+The passage through the splash zone is pretty hectic and the bell moved violently in all directions.
+Maurice told me to hold on well.

-Then very quickly the rodeo calms and the bell go down to the abyss.
+Then very quickly the rodeo calmed and the bell went down into the abyss.

-Sixty five meters, the bottom door opens slightly under the effect of the pressure and a trickle of water fills the bottom of the bell.
+Sixty-five meters, the bottom door opened slightly under the effect of the pressure and a trickle of water filled the bottom of the bell.

 - Surface door open stop the descent.

-Through the halo of light made by the external projectors I can now see the bottom of the sea where a lot of cods are swimming.
+Through the halo of light from the external projectors I could now see the bottom of the sea where many cods were swimming.

-I dip my hand in water: Brrr! it’s cold.
-Fortunately, Maurice has already connect the hot water hose to my diving suit and so I will warm up a bit before I immerse.
+I dipped my hand in water: Brrr! it was cold.
+Fortunately, Maurice had already connected the hot water hose to my diving suit and so I would warm up a bit before I immersed.

 - Ok Francis the jet is about five meters from the bottom.

-- How is it going, not too nervous for this first?
+- How is it going, not too nervous for your first dive?

 - No problem I’m fine.

 Here it is.
-I am now fully equipped and after a communication test with the surface, I do the OK sign to my colleague and let myself gently slide into the icy water.
+I am now fully equipped and after a communication test with the surface, I make an OK sign at my colleague and let myself gently slide into the icy water.

-Immediately I feel the pleasant warm water circulation in my suit.
-Super, I have the impression of being in a warm bath.
+Immediately I felt the pleasant warm water circulation in my suit.
+Super, I had the impression of being in a warm bath.

-Slowly I go down on the bell counterweights and do a complete turn on myself to watch what is around me.
-It's dark and I can’t see anything beyond the beam of the projectors.
+I went down onto the bell counterweights and turned completely around to see what is around me.
+It was dark and I couldn’t see anything beyond the beam of the projectors.

-A little on the starboard side of the bell I can see the jet that dangles at a few meters over the bottom.
+A little on the starboard side of the bell I could see the jet that was dangling a few meters over the bottom.

-A call coming from the surface reminds me to order.
+A call coming from the surface reminded me to order.

 - Francis, are you ready?

-- Yes surface , I’ve spot the jet.
+- Yes surface , I’ve seen the jet.

 - Okay, first thing to do is to search the pipe.